 The recipient of a performance award, including a performance-vesting restricted stock unit award, will generally not recognize ordinary income until the vesting or settlement of the performance award.
 The amount of such income will equal the fair market value of the common stock on the date the award vests or is settled (less the amount, if any, the recipient paid for such stock) or, in the case of a cash-settled performance award, the amount of cash received upon settlement of the award.
 The recipient's basis in any common stock that vests or is received pursuant to the vesting or settlement of a performance award will be equal to the fair market value of such common stock on the date of such vesting or settlement.
-Any gain realized by the recipient of a performance award upon a subsequent disposition of such common stock will be taxable as a long-term capital gain if the recipient held the shares for more than one year, and as a short-term capital gain if the recipient held the shares for one year or less.
+Any gain realized by the recipient of a performance award upon a subsequent disposition of such common stock will be taxable as a long-term capital gain if the recipient held the shares for more than one year, and as a short-term capital gain if the recipient held the shares for more than one year, and as a short-term capital gain if the recipient set.